Aversefun/notation/docs/src/keybinds.md

 - Backspace/Left arrow - view the children of the parent note.
 - A - Add a new note.
 - E (while selecting a note) - Edit the selected note.
-- D/Delete - Delete the selected note.
+- Delete - Delete the selected note.
+- D - Duplicate the selected note.
+Equivalent to quickly pressing C then V.
+- C - Copy the selected note.
+- X - Cut the selected note.
+- V - Paste the selected note.

 ## Adding/editing mode